Image: Scarlett Johansson eating pasta with what looks like pesto. Image Source.

 And don’t get me wrong, I’m also a champion of passive company.
 Ideally, there would be an entire, delicious restaurant, with only tables for one and booze listed in order of best bargain/prettiest label ratio.
 All of my friends would sit near me, but not eat with me.
 I could have solitude but at arm’s’ length, one way to make sure it never becomes loneliness, I guess.
 Luckily, in 2017, somebody has already thought of everything (because humanity is just not that unique) and in Amsterdam, the recently opened Eenmaal serves only solo diners in a manifestation of minimalism that goes one step further than a ‘stripped-back’ decor.
 Listicles exist in their hundreds, citing what restaurants are best for eating fries without the interruption of somebody else’s chewing.
 Going further back, I am in love with this theory, originating in Fukuoka, Japan, which instigates that isolation intensifies flavour.
 It’s happening.
 It has happened.

 Yet, there is still pity and, for what feels like eternity: sexism.
 The two things people love to feel more than anything else.
 Walk into a bar, or restaurant, alone and you’ll get the tilted head stare and that squashed, ‘poor you’ mouth; like the pout, but even more annoying.
-Worse still, dare to dine alone as a single, female-identifying person, and cis hetero males will continually apparate* into your personal space, winking and grinning in the way only direct benefactors of the patriarchy can.
-Must feel good to genuinely believe all of this – gestures at my body, the restaurant, the town, the world – is yours.
+Worse still, dare to dine alone and a certain kind of man will continually apparate* into your personal space, winking and grinning in the way only direct benefactors of the patriarchy can.

 Food is delicious and important.
 Conversation can really get in the way of how delicious and important it is.
 Watching the world go by – a polite way of saying ‘staring at other people’ – is also a pleasure that has long-since been formalised as an artform.
 Considering the overwhelming amount of books that there are to read, I like to feel like I’m making headway at breakfast, lunch and dinner.
 Don’t even get me started on podcasts; will they replace friendships one day?
 Possibly.
 Kidding, but also, there are a lot of very good podcasts.
 Or, you can be really brave, and do absolutely nothing but eat.
 These are all really great reasons to enjoy your happy hour chicken schnitty, (craft) pint and extra gravy alone.